 What Is Considered Proper Bite Alignment?

 Proper bite alignment includes two factors – jaw alignment and proper teeth alignment.
 The upper and lower jaws need to be aligned correctly and the teeth require the right positions to fit together.
 Proper bite and teeth alignment is called occlusion.
 When teeth do not have proper alignment, it is called a malocclusion.
 It is not about whether the teeth look straight, but how the top and bottom teeth fit together.
-Proper bite alignment includes:
+So, what is correct bite alignment?

 - The lower jaw and teeth should fit into the upper teeth and jaw – the upper teeth should bite down on the outside of the lower teeth, but not enough to create a gap between the overlap.